cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

 have a collection of pre-built applications available that will allow you to quickly experience the power of CDAP.

-In this example, we will be completing a very common big data use case: log analytics.
+In this example, we will use one of these applications to complete a very common big data use case: log analytics.

 The log analytics application will show you how CDAP can aggregate logs, perform real-time and batch analytics of the logs ingested, and expose the results using multiple